 The 2010 reveals a plethora of aromas in the glass – it is bursting with life, showing bigger fruit than the 2009 vintage.
 A sweet core of fruit shows – initially black berry, a hint of white pepper and as the wine opens, baking spices.
 But the fruit is always there and as it evolves in the glass notes of brown chocolate come forth – think chocolate covered cherries.
 The palate is balanced – with fine grained delicate tannins.
 A clean finish lingers with high toned fruit – and lasts for some time.

 Both Ed and Irene are actively involved in the wine community.
 Ed has served a number of years on the Executive Leadership Board for the UC Davis Viticulture and Enology program.
 He helped raise money to fund the college’s state of the art research winery.
 Irene serves on the board of the The Napa Valley Film Festival.
 Ed was also Executive Producer of the critically acclaimed “food” movie – Jiro Dreams of Sushi – about a Sushi Chef in Tokyo who runs a 10-seat restaurant in a basement of a metro stop – which also happens to have earned 3 stars from Michelin.

 They maintain a mailing list; much of their wine is sold direct to their customers.
 Select distribution includes several local Calistoga Restaurants – a few premium wine shops in Los Angeles including Manhattan Fine Wines and in Indiana.
 Ed is an alumnus of Notre Dame – the college recently renovated the official hotel of the campus, Morris Inn.
 One of their changes in their wine program was to feature Notre Dame Winemakers.
 Ed is in good company; other prominent Notre Dame winemakers include Paul Hobbs and Ray Duncan at Silver Oak.

-For more information visit: www.vineyard511.com
+For more information or to join their wine club, visit: www.vineyard511.com